 I have experimented one of my craziest work one month ago into the Icelandic glacier.
 Indeed, to focus on the climate change, I took a picture of a drifting iceberg and I camouflaged myself.
 The environment was harsh and the weather conditions very bad but after all, I insisted to achieve my performance!

 - Which environmental message would you like to spread to future generations?

 We ask too much to the nature and environment.
 Our desires dictate too often our behaviours.
-But we will soon realize how we are little in front of the huge issues that lie ahead.
+But we will soon realize how little we are in front of the huge issues that lie ahead.
 That seems to me that my works in this light contribute to the reflexion for the future generations.
 How harmonize the relationship between human and its environment?
 It’s possible to question and find concrete answers through art.